AlessandriniAntoine/Eden_Robotics/README.md

 # Eden_Robotics

 Eden Robotics is a student project.
 The objective was to create a robotic arm capable of harvesting tomatoes.
+You can find a report [there](./Report/main.pdf).

 <figure>
     <img src="./Hardware/images/Onshape_robot.png" alt=""width="500px">